 Depending on the arrival date, during their first week or two in Ottawa, students will not be attending school.
-This will give students the opportunity to get settled in, acquainted with the city, and accustomed to the rules and expectations of the household.
+This will give students the opportunity to complete their quarantine period (if applicable) and give them plenty of time to get settled in, acquainted with the city, and accustomed to the rules and expectations of the household.
 Providing clear directions and expectations concerning household routines will go a long way in creating a positive homestay experience for the student as well as the family.
 At the beginning of the student's stay, it is advised to have a full family meeting to go over the household rules.
 Please use this time to check off the things listed below.
+If the student is required to quarantine, do the tasks that require the student to leave the house once the quarantine period is over.